Prevention of knee osteoarthritis and hip osteoarthritis - what can be done?

 Nutrition, inflammation & sports – what really protects joints

-Metabolism, inflammatory processes, and load control play a crucial role.
+Metabolism, inflammation processes and load management play a decisive role.

 Nutrition and osteoarthritis – more than just weight